yidong72/reasoning-gym/GALLERY.md

 Example tasks:
 ```
 Example 1:
-Question: Restore the correct order of words in the following sentence: about We think must it.
+Question: Restore the correct order of words in the following sentence: thing first that Mr. The
-Answer: We must think about it.
+Answer: The first thing that Mr.
 Metadata: {'word_count': 5}

 Example 2:
-Question: Restore the correct order of words in the following sentence: 1 through 1.
+Question: Restore the correct order of words in the following sentence: shall The to called be the attention of government the matter.
+Chinese
-Answer: 1 through 1.
+Answer: The attention of the the Chinese government shall be called to matter.
-Metadata: {'word_count': 3}
+Metadata: {'word_count': 12}

 Example 3:
-Question: Restore the correct order of words in the following sentence: lease Smith of great of a has falls obtained Niagara. the
+Question: Restore the correct order of words in the following sentence: wonderful we are the accumulators. indebted instruments those new for Jackson To
-Answer: Smith has obtained a lease of of the great falls Niagara.
+Answer: To Jackson we are indebted for those wonderful instruments the new accumulators.
-Metadata: {'word_count': 11}
+Metadata: {'word_count': 12}

 ```

-### simple_equations {simple-equations}
+### simple_equations
 Generates simple equations with one variable to solve

 Default configuration: